IndigoBeetle/indigobeetle.github.io/_posts/2022-05-02-confuzion-day1.markdown

 get some library code and assets in place that will make some of the harder games to come a little more feasible.

+Incentive Software were my first employer, back in 1986, straight out of college.
+I still remember spotting the card in the Basingstoke job centre, yes we used the job centre back then, and immediately connecting the name to Confuzion, a game I'd purchased and played for hours just a year earlier on my rubber keyed Spectrum 48k (upgraded from 16k).
+Riding out to Tadley on my Suzuki GS125 for the interview.
+There will be more stories related to that part of my career during this challenge year.

 Confuzion is a fun puzzle game by Brendan Kelly, Paul Shirley and Ian Andrew.
-A fun take on the classic sliding puzzle game, instead of sliding the pieces to recreate a static image, there is a spark travelling on the traces of the board pieces, your job is to move the tiles into a configuration that takes the spark to its goal of igniting a bomb or bombs surrounding the board.
+A fun take on the classic sliding puzzle game, instead of sliding the pieces to recreate a static image, a spark travels on the traces of the board pieces, your job is to move the tiles into a configuration that takes the spark to its goal of igniting a bomb or bombs surrounding the board.
 Set over 64 levels, with increasing difficulty.